gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 What's going on?
 Why do these commands work or not work?

+In real life, you wouldn't sabotage yourself by overwriting your PATH.
+There will be an example below of how to change your PATH to add additional directories to it.
+For now, close your terminal window and open a new one to reset your enviroment.

 ### Installing software from the command line

 Installing software in a linux command-line environment can be a roadblock to beginners.
 Let's practice installing a bioinformatics tool from the command line.